Canonical 3D Deformer Maps: Unifying parametric and non-parametric methods for dense weakly-supervised category

 It lacks 3D annotations, so we adopt the evaluation protocol of CMR~\cite{kanazawa18learning} and compare against them qualitatively.
 We compare to CMR using~\dpcl on 4 categories from \textbf{Pascal3D+}\,\cite{xiang14beyond}, which come with approximate ground-truth shapes obtained by manual CAD model alignment.
+We trained and ran HRNet~\cite{Sun2019} to produce input keypoints for evaluation, and also for training where there exists a different dataset to train the detector, i.e.~for cars and faces.
 See \Cref{s:details_datasets} for details.

 \paragraph{Baseline.}

 Our best direct competitor is CMR~\cite{kanazawa18learning}.
 For CUB, we use the pre-trained CMR models made available by the authors, and for the other datasets we use their source code to train new models, making sure to use the same train/test splits.
 For depth evaluation, we convert the mesh output of CMR into a depth map using the camera parameters estimated by CMR, and for shape evaluation, we convert the mesh into a point cloud by uniformly sampling 30k points on the mesh.